 Washington, just after the coup, downgraded the annual military exercises involving American and Thai forces and pointedly suggested that the exercises would be restored once a General Election was held in Thailand.

 Human trafficking status – Thailand downgraded

 The strong relationship between Thailand the United States was confirmed by the US ambassador at a briefing for reporters in Bangkok.
-‘The relationship between the United States and Thailand is a very deep broad relationship… It’s across the board, we work together in law enforcement security environment refugees trafficking, all of these thing as we work with Thailand and for us it’s a very beneficial relationship.’
+‘The relationship between the United States and Thailand is a very deep broad relationship… It’s across the board, we work together in law enforcement security environment refugees trafficking, all of these things as we work with Thailand and for us, it’s a very beneficial relationship.’

 Tricky times in Asia economically and politically

-The chilling of relations between Thailand and the United States comes at a tricky time for relationships across Asia as China and America appear to be at loggerheads over the sovereignty of islands in the South China sea and China’s ambitious efforts to build what appear to eb naval facilities on elements of the the Spratly Islands.
+The chilling of relations between Thailand and the United States comes at a tricky time for relationships across Asia as China and America appear to be at loggerheads over the sovereignty of islands in the South China Sea and China’s ambitious efforts to build what appears to be naval facilities on elements of the Spratly Islands.
 There’s also concern about negative progress or the falloff in China’s economy which has become Thailand’s strongest export market while being the country from Thailand imports the most.

 Thai government performing a delicate balancing act to preserve stability in Thailand

 ‘I think people must understand the balancing that the Thai government is trying to perform.
 Its main mission is to maintain stability in Thailand in the aftermath of the political turmoil caused by the protests in 2013 and 2014 and the tensions that arose within the s country.
 At the same time, there has now emerged economic headwinds caused by many factors a flight of capital from Asia and the weakening of the Chinese economy.
 Despite all of this, the Thai government has been making efforts to foster good relationships with all countries including the United States and I think the United States has to make allowances for Thailand in its current predicament,’ says one media commentator in Bangkok.